nelson123-lab/my-Data-Science-learnings/Machine Learning/System Design questions.md

    8. Security: The platform should have strong security measures in place to protect user data and prevent hacking and cyber attacks.

 - Overall, designing YouTube would require a focus on creating a user-friendly and engaging platform that meets the needs of both content creators and viewers,     while also ensuring quality, security, and accessibility.

+Design Google contact Ranking ?

+- Google Contact Ranking is a feature that would allow users to rank their contacts based on their importance and relevance.
+Here are some key features that would need to be included in the design:

+   1. Ranking system: The platform should provide users with a ranking system that allows them to assign a score or rating to each contact based on their               importance and relevance.

+   2. Machine learning algorithms: The platform should use machine learning algorithms to analyze user behavior and interactions with their contacts to provide         personalized recommendations and rankings.

+   3. Contact grouping: The platform should allow users to group their contacts based on different criteria, such as work, family, or friends.

+   4. Contact search: The platform should provide users with a search function that allows them to quickly find and access their contacts.

+   5. Contact synchronization: The platform should synchronize with other contact management systems, such as Gmail or Outlook, to ensure that all contacts are         up-to-date and accurate.

+   6. Privacy and security: The platform should have strong privacy and security measures in place to protect user data and prevent unauthorized access.

+   7. Integration with other Google services: The platform should integrate with other Google services, such as Google Calendar and Google Maps, to provide a           seamless user experience.

+- Overall, designing Google Contact Ranking would require a focus on creating a user-friendly and personalized platform that allows users to easily manage and       prioritize their contacts based on their importance and relevance.
+The platform should also prioritize privacy and security, while integrating with other Google   services to provide a seamless user experience.